IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

 ---
-title: "Installing in an offline environment"
+title: "Installing in an offline OpenShift environment"
-excerpt: "Find out how to install in an offline (also referred to as air-gapped or disconnected) environment."
+excerpt: "Find out how to install in an offline (also referred to as air-gapped or disconnected) OpenShift environment."
 categories: installing
 slug: offline
 toc: true